Emergent representations in networks trained with the Forward-Forward algorithm: Related Work

 \subsection{Forward-Forward}

-The Forward-Forward algorithm \cite{hinton2022forward} is a newly proposed learning algorithm for artificial neural networks, whose main premise is being able to overcome the notorious biological implausibility of Backprop \cite{rumelhart1986learning}.
-In fact, while its effectiveness made Backprop the standard algorithm for training neural networks, it is based on biologically unrealistic assumptions, which include the need to propagate information forwards and backwards through the network \cite{richards2019deep}.
-Forward-Forward owes its name to the fact that it replaces the backward pass with an additional forward pass. \\The two forward passes are executed on different data, named positive and negative data.
-During training, the objective of Forward-Forward is to maximize a so-called goodness function of the neural activations (e.g. the $\ell_p$ norm) on positive data and minimize it on negative data.
-In a simple image classification setting, such as the one we adopt in this paper, one could encode a class label at the border of images by one-hot encoding it with a white pixel (as shown in \autoref{fig:fig1}, panel \textbf{A}).
-Then, following the definition from~\cite{hinton2022forward}, positive data are those for which the encoded label matches the ground truth label, while the opposite is true for negative data. \\Layers are trained separately and sequentially, and learn to discriminate between positive and negative data by maximizing and minimizing their assigned goodness, according to the data presented.
-Crucially, activations are normalized before being passed to the subsequent layer, to prevent layers from relying on the goodness computed by their predecessors.
-From the biological point of view, normalization is known to be a "canonical neural computation", as highlighted by \cite{carandini2012}.
-At test time, when a new unlabeled sample has to be categorized, many copies of the image are created, each with a different one-hot encoded label.
+The Forward-Forward algorithm \citep{hinton2022forward} is a recently proposed learning algorithm for artificial neural networks, whose main premise is the ability to overcome the notorious biological implausibility of Backprop \citep{rumelhart1986learning}.
+In fact, while the effectiveness of Backprop makes it the standard algorithm for training neural networks, it is based on biologically unrealistic assumptions, such as the need to propagate information forwards and backwards through the network \citep{richards2019deep}. \\Forward-Forward owes its name to the fact that it replaces the backward pass with an additional forward pass.
+The two forward passes are executed on different data, named positive and negative data.
+During training, the objective of Forward-Forward is to maximise a so-called goodness function of the neural activations (\exgratia the $\ell_p$ norm) on positive data and minimise it on negative data.
+In a simple image classification setting, such as the one we adopt in this paper, one could encode a class label at the border of images, by one-hot encoding it with a white pixel (as shown in \autoref{fig:presentation}, Panel \textbf{A}).
+Then, following the definition from \citet{hinton2022forward}, positive data are those for which the encoded label matches the ground truth label, while the opposite holds for negative data.
+Layers are trained separately and sequentially, and learn to discriminate between positive and negative data by maximising and minimising their goodness, according to the data presented.
+Crucially, activations are normalised before being passed to the subsequent layer, to prevent layers from relying on the goodness computed by their predecessors.
+At test time, when a new unlabelled sample has to be categorised, many copies of the image are created, each with a different one-hot encoded label.
 These are then fed into the neural network to obtain a goodness score.
-Finally, the image gets classified in the category that produced the maximum goodness value. \\In the seminal Forward-Forward paper \cite{hinton2022forward}, satisfactory classification results are reported on the standard handwritten digit recognition data set \textsc{Mnist}, with the definition of positive and negative data cited above, and using the $\ell_2$ or $\ell_1$ norm of activations as goodness functions.
-We illustrate properties of representations obtained in Forward-Forward networks, that are reminiscent of what is found in sensory cortices, where ensembles of a few number of units activate consistently in response to different stimuli.
-We discuss properties of neural ensembles in the following section.
+Finally, the image gets classified in the category that produced the maximum goodness value.